PBalewski/CandyDefect-RNN/README.md

 # Candy Defect Detection Using RNN

 ## Project Overview
 This project aims to develop a **predictive model** that classifies candies as defective or non-defective based on time-series sensors data from the production line.
 Additionally, a **root cause analysis** will identify patterns in the data responsible for defects.
+The project was carried out during Deep Learning course on AI Vth sem on PUT.

 ## Goals
 1. **Defect Classification**